89Mods/arv32-opt/README.md

 # arv32-opt

 ## What is this?
 This is a fork of of [arv32-opt](https://github.com/raspiduino/arv32-opt), but much, much faster.
-Using my [mini DDR2 controller](https://github.com/89Mods/mini-ddr2) for fast memory and a 25Q128 spiflash to hold the RAM image, the RISC-V emulator is sped up by orders of magnitude.
+Using my [mini DDR2 controller](https://github.com/89Mods/mini-ddr2) for fast memory (a appropriately sized SRAM chip could also be used) and a 25Q128 spiflash to hold the RAM image, the RISC-V emulator is sped up by orders of magnitude.

 My setup boots to the bash prompt in **under 40 minutes** and is very usable afterwards, with keystrokes registering in one second or less.